Frida010/the-quiz-game/README.md

 ### Content

 - In the process of making this webpage I have used [Code Institutes](https://codeinstitute.net/) videos and course material as help with how to write some of the code and to remind me how the code works both css and javascript.
+- I used [W3Schools](https://www.w3schools.com/jsref/jsref_foreach.asp) and their JavaScript Array forEach() lesson as help on that part of the code.
+- Used [W3Schools](https://www.w3schools.com/js/js_if_else.asp) and their JavaScript if, else, and else if lesson to remind me of how to write that code.
+- Reminder of how to make JavaScript Array forEach() I looked on [W3Schools](https://www.w3schools.com/jsref/jsref_foreach.asp).
+- I used [W3Schools](https://www.w3schools.com/js/js_functions.asp) to help me with JavaScript Functions.
+- I used [Simple Steps Code](https://simplestepscode.com/javascript-quiz-tutorial/) as inspiration with how to make a quiz game.
+- I also used [Geeks for geeks](https://www.geeksforgeeks.org/how-to-create-a-simple-javascript-quiz/) to help me with the javascript in this project.
+- In the process of making this game I used this [Youtube video](https://www.google.com/search?q=how+to+make+a+quiz+in+javascript&oq=how+to+make+a+quiz&gs_lcrp=EgZjaHJvbWUqBwgCEAAYgAQyBggAEEUYOTIHCAEQABiABDIHCAIQABiABDIHCAMQABiABDIHCAQQABiABDIHCAUQABiABDIGCAYQRRhBMgYIBxBFGEHSAQg4MzUyajBqN6gCALACAA&sourceid=chrome&ie=UTF-8#fpstate=ive&vld=cid:509fe98a,vid:p-2G-7vLuV4) from Coding artist as help.

 ### Media